Frequently Asked Questions

 Members can also engage in community service through our youth scholarship program, our school adoption programs, helping with youth mentorship through our local Interact and Rotoract Clubs and job-shadowing event, and also many opportunities to roll up your sleeves and work for the community and club, doing neighborhood clean-ups, providing free labor for local not-for-profits (and even cleaning gutters for elderly members of the Club and community before the rainy season).
 Last but not least, members can take advantage of many of the international service opportunities through Rotary around the nation and world, pitching in to make the world a better place by focusing on literacy, education, public health, nutrition, alleviation of poverty, peacemaking, and the promotion of equality and human rights.

 - Rotary International publishes a monthly magazine called “The Rotarian” A subscription is included in your annual dues.
 District 5170 publishes a monthly newsletter that is circulated electronically.

-- Our Club bulletin, The Pippin, is currently published on a weekly basis and is circulated to the membership via e-mail and posted on this website.
+- Our Club bulletin, The Pippin, is currently published on a weekly basis and is circulated to the membership via e-mail.

 - This website also features important information such as the club calendar, upcoming speakers and events, and the club roster and contact information via your member login.

-- The Club roster is accessible via your member login.
+- The Club roster is accessible via a Club Runner member login.

 As you attend club meetings as a guest, you will no doubt see lively exchanges between the “Detective” for that week and assorted Club members, acknowledging special dates such as member birthdays, wedding anniversaries, Rotary anniversaries, birth of a child or grandchild, new car or home or job, community recognition in the media, particularly pictures in the print media, and otherwise engaging in lighthearted ribbing of the membership, ending with the Detective assessing a “fine” to a member.